gabrieledigiu-maker/ae-comfyui-SeedVR2/README.md

 **Run SeedVR2 AI upscaling directly inside After Effects — no switching apps, no manual exporting.**

-This script connects After Effects to SeedVR2 (ByteDance), using the same pipeline as the [ComfyUI-SeedVR2_VideoUpscaler](https://github.com/numz/ComfyUI-SeedVR2_VideoUpscaler) node by numz & AInVFX.
-Select a layer, click a button, get a high-quality upscaled result back in your timeline — GPU accelerated.
+Select a layer, click Upscale, get a high-quality result back in your timeline.
 Works on single images and PNG sequences.
+Uses the same pipeline as the [ComfyUI-SeedVR2_VideoUpscaler](https://github.com/numz/ComfyUI-SeedVR2_VideoUpscaler) node by numz & AInVFX.

 ![demo2](02.png)
 ![demo1](01.png)